musfiqueanwar/DataStructure_Algorithm-NoteBook/PMSCS/Lecture3.md

 > 30n+8 >> O(n)  The growth rate of n is same as the equations

-- Big 0 example , graphicslly.
+- Big 0 example , graphically.